Fanbase > Get Famous on Campus > > > It's up to you to make yourself famous

 As long as you wait for someone to send an airfare ticket to you, you will not be saving your extra funds to pay for your own airfare and hotel.
 As long as you play it safe buy waiting for an opportunity to come to you in your hometown, you waste time.
 Instead, you could be planning your academic schedule so you can spend summer pursuing your dream in a big city.

-If you take your dream seriously, it will be easier to relocate to a big city simply because you are available to offers.
+If you take your dream seriously, it will be easier to relocate temporairily or permanently to a big city.
+Being in the same city in which opportunities exist helps simply because you will be easily available to accept offers.

 As long as you continue to believe that your roadblock is finding someone else to "start" your career -- you won't be spending enough time and mental energy doing the crucial things you need to build your career.
 If you don't concentrate on doing your part it's unlikely that you will ever build your career into something big enough to entice professionals.